universitetslektor vid Statsvetenskapliga institutionen, Forskare och lärare

 I was a core group member of the East Asian Peace Program at the Department of Peace and Conflict Research at Uppsala University.
 I co-edited the book "Debating the East Asian Peace.
 What it is.
 How it Came About.
 Will it last?" with Joakim Kreutz.
 I have also been affiliated to the interdisciplinary Centre for Gender Studies at Uppsala University in Sweden.
 I have been a visiting scholar at the Electoral Integrity Project at the University of Sydney, Australia (2014), the New School for Social Research in New York City, USA (2007), and to Chulalongkorn University in Bangkok, Thailand (2006).

 I am co-editing the book series Feminist Institutionalist Perspectives at Rowman & Littlefield.
-I am an editorial board member of the Journal of Politics, Groups, and Identities, Research & Politics, and Tidskrift för genusvetenskap.
+I am an editorial board member of the Journal of Politics, Groups, and Identities, Research & Politics, Politics & Gender, and Tidskrift för genusvetenskap.

 Previous research projects: